tdalberg/tdalberg.github.io/4writings.md

 Ylva Bergström & **Tobias Dalberg**: "Political Position-takings.
 The Case of Young Citizens in a Swedish Rural Mining District", _Praktiske Grunde_, No 4, 2012, p.
 7-22.

 ## chapters
-Tobias Dalberg: "Structure and Change in the Field of mid-20th c.
+**Tobias Dalberg**: "Structure and Change in the Field of mid-20th c.
 Human Scientists in Sweden", in Blasius, Jörg, Lebaron, Frédéric, Le Roux, Brigitte and Schmitz, Andreas (eds) _Empirical Investigation of the Social Space_.
-Springer International, 2018.
+Springer International, 2019.

 **Tobias Dalberg**, Mikael Börjesson & Donald Broady: "A Reversed Order: Expansion and Differentiation of Social Sciences and Humanities in Sweden 1945–2015", in Fleck, Christian, Duller, Matthias & Karády, Victor (eds) _Shaping Human Science Disciplines.
 Institutional Developments in Europe and Beyond_.
 Cham: Palgrave Macmillan, 2019, 396 p.